ultrafunkamsterdam/PokeLevel/README.md

 #### Video wil follow as the old one is already 3 days old. ;)

 > ## CHANGELOG:
-> **Fixed buddy issue and tested new accounts. lvl 4 in 300 sec**
+> 1. Fixed buddy issue.
+Tested new accounts > level 4 in 300 seconds. level 2 in < 120 seconds.
-> 1. Cleaner and better Interface and typography
+> 2. Cleaner and better Interface and typography
-> 2. Support for ctrl+c.
+> 3. Support for ctrl+c.
 Script will return any running accounts and shuts down correctly.
-> 3. Checks for encountered Captcha's or "Busy/Offline servers", writes a log, and proceeds to the next account immediately.
+> 4. Checks for encountered Captcha's or "Busy/Offline servers", writes a log, and proceeds to the next account immediately.
-> 4. Support for second HASH key
+> 5. Support for second HASH key
-> 5. Checks for available accounts PER round instead of one time on start, so you can make accounts available by hand live and they will > 6. be picked up again.
+> 6. Checks for available accounts PER round instead of one time on start, so you can make accounts available by hand live and they will > 7. be picked up again.
 Also useful if you run multiple instances of the script. (  :):):)  )
-> 7. Script stops when there are no available accounts left.
+> 8. Script stops when there are no available accounts left.
-> 8. Some stuff i forgot
+> 9. Some stuff i forgot
+##

 ### the bug with buddy awards can be fixed by adding this code block to /pokemongo_bot/cell_workers/buddy_pokemon.py: line 135###